You-Gao/Blog/_work/2024-10-09-performing-archives.md

 ## AI Usage

 I treat ChatGPT as a more convenient Google search, but you always have to be skeptical of what it gives.
 Given the underlying stuff that constitutes AI and its current boundary of being unable to generate anything novel, I find it odd how people justify using it to produce for them.
 The reality is probably that I don't care about this task to do it.
 In a way, it makes sense; you could just throw in whatever you got from a Google search.
-In the coding context, that means skipping writing "boilerplate" code, which is valid, but educationally, just seems like a form of indifference.
+In the coding context, that means skipping writing "*boilerplate*" code, which is valid, but educationally, just seems like a form of indifference.
 Also, it's plagiarism.
 Imagine training an AI on one blog post.

 My workflow for thinking of new ideas usually follows this pattern:
 1. new idea!